Branch-and-bound for biobjective mixed-integer linear programming

 This is further evidence of the ease of these instances.
-In contrast to this, notice from Table \ref{table_appx} that for the instances from \citep{belotti2012biobjective}, it takes over 75\% of the total BB time in order to obtain a hypervolume gap of less than 2\%.
-This indicates that in order to develop a robust solver for BOMILP there is a need for the development of a new set of BOMILP instances that are larger and more challenging than those studied in \citet{boland2015acriterion}.
-We discuss this topic further in the following section.
-Before we proceed to this section, though, we also point out that for instances in which the results of our BB can be compared with the triangle splitting method, Table \ref{table_appx} shows that the triangle splitting method is able to determine an approximate solution with a hypervolume gap of less than 2\% in less time, relative to the total solution time.
+In contrast to this, notice from Table \ref{table_appx} that for the Belotti* instances, it takes over 75\% of the total BB time in order to obtain a hypervolume gap of less than 2\%.
+We note that Table \ref{table_appx} also shows that the triangle splitting method is able to determine an approximate solution with a hypervolume gap of less than 2\% in less time, relative to the total solution time.